Runescape mobile release date (exact date revealed)

 Since the dawn of time, Runescape has been a PC-only game, but it looks like things are about to change with the Runescape 3 and Old School Runescape mobile being announced.
 In its pure essence, RSMobile is just an application or mobile client which should allow you to enjoy Runescape to the fullest via your handheld device.
 So far, it is only announced that the client is coming to iOS and Android.
 Sad news for Windows Phone and Amazon users as they will have to wait for future announcements.
 In the past, some videos surfaced with gamers playing RS on their PSP or other devices, but they were profoundly emulated versions, so only 17 years after its initial release date, we should get a mobile version.
 Also, there are going to be two separate applications for the two different Runescapes: RS3 and OSRS.

 This subject is room for a little bit of speculation.
 Since both official Jagex social media accounts and Runescape website have not announced an official release date, except revealing that it will be launched during winter 2018.
 All of us could use some deduction to clear out a possible release.
 Even though it was scheduled and expected to be released in 2017, due to some technical difficulties and obstacles was delayed and pushed back to Q2 of 2018.
 Beta version only housing 2000 players was opened for six days during February 2018.
 The experiences they had can be found on social media or Youtube with most of them getting into detail with a lot of the features.
 That was only a beta and devs would likely improve upon a lot of things so expect differences and changes between their initial reactions and your final experience with the released game.
 The beta version also saw postponement from the latter part of 2017 to the mentioned date in February 2018.
 So it seems like the team responsible for Runescape mobile launch is facing some difficulties in some areas.
 Whether it is related to servers or optimisation for cross-platform devices and operating systems – we cannot know because Jagex and RS teams have been quite secretive, but don’t be surprised to see a bit more delays.
 One of the forum posts in the RS forums was made by an employee of Jagex responsible for RS mobile; he stated that approaching a situation when millions of mobile players want to log in and play is something they will have to adapt along the way.
 Such a challenge is not something you can prepare for, so we could expect to see some downtime on servers or lag during the beginning of the mobile era.
 Overall, the beta was accepted quite positively, but we won’t know unless you tried it yourselves.
 It’s just like with exotic food; you won’t know how it will end up unless you try it...
-Probemas team has reached a mutual consensus that OSRS mobile and RS3 mobile are going to be launched in the days of December, 2018.
-Maybe it will become a perfect Christmas gift, no one can truly know just yet.
+Now it is official!
+For both iOS and Android Old School RuneScape mobile release date is October 30th!
+As for Runescape 3 Probemas team has reached a mutual consensus that RS3 mobile is going to be launched in the days of December, 2018.

 So far it is known that everyone with a Runescape account will be able to immerse themselves in the RS Mobile experience entirely.
 However, as mentioned before, there will be two individual applications: one for Old School version and the other for Runescape 3 respectively.
 The Old School app should use under 100 MB of space on your phone while the RS3 application should take roughly the same, but a bit more rounded out.
 Just as with Runescape on PC, RSMobile will require a constant and fluent connection to the internet and developer blogs state that while running, the application should consume only between 0.5 to 2 MB of data.
 This information was a relief to constant followers of the development process since one of the dev blogs stated that an average data consumption of 103 MB an hour was measured.
 However, the 0.5-2 MB figure is not entirely accurate since some of the data has to be pre-cached.
 Our recommendation would be playing while connected to a Wi-Fi first and then moving on to Mobile Data if such needs occur because your experience with data consumption could differ so be cautious.
 Tests on Samsung Galaxy S8 and Razer Phone showed that battery drainage is 8-12 percent per hour, but on phones, with smaller performance capacities and batteries, this rate is probably going to be even higher.
 Moreover, details regarding minimum specs have been unclear, but devs say that with the newest phones, framerate revolves around the 60 mark, so it is safe to say that if you have a new phone – running Runescape Mobile is not going to be an issue.
 As for older device users – it should be possible, but fluidity and full immersion could be out of reach if you are using a potato phone, so maybe this is just the right time to upgrade your portable rig?